Home » Noodles » Bibim Naengmyeon (Korean Spicy Cold Noodles)

 What is Bibim Naengmyeon

-This Korean delight features cold, chewy noodles mixed with a vibrant sauce that’s spicy, sweet, and tangy.
-Topped with crisp veggies, boiled egg, and sometimes even meat, it’s the ultimate summertime refresher
+This flavorful dish features cold, chewy noodles mixed with a vibrant sauce that’s spicy, sweet, and tangy.
+Topped with crisp veggies such as cucumber and radish pickles, along with sweet, juicy, and crispy Asian pear, boiled egg, and sliced beef, this dish is the ultimate summertime refresher.

 How to make Bibim Naengmyeon (Korean spicy cold noodles) | MyKoreanKitchen.com

-On a side note, Bibim Naengmyeon has a twin sibling.
-It’s called Mul Naengmyeon (물냉면).
-It’s cold noodles served in a chilled broth made from beef or Korean radish water kimchi.
+In contrast, Mul Naengmyeon offers a refreshing experience with the same chewy noodles served in an icy broth made from beef or radish water kimchi, garnished with julienned vegetables, Korean pear, and a boiled egg.
 This noodle dish is not spicy unless you decide to throw in some spicy sauce.
-I will share the recipe at some other time!

 Bibim Naengmyeon (Korean Spicy Cold Noodles) | MyKoreanKitchen.com